Minor in History in Rome

 GENERAL REQUIREMENTS FOR ALL MINORS

-No more than three courses may apply to both the major and the minor.
+- No more than three classes may apply to both the major and minor.